AndreusAxolotl/Paracelsin/README.md

 This mod adds planet Paracelsin, the world of Zinc, and its various resources and processes!

-Should be safe to add in an already started save!
+Should be safe to add in an already started save but some recipes will have some ingredients added and some techs will also require the new science pack.

 On the world of Zinc you'll have to make your way between heating up your factory in the cold, dealing with endless byproducts and solving the puzzle of zinc's long production chain.